MiniDigger/RideThaMobv3/README.md

 #RideThaMobv3 [![Build Status](http://bender.minidigger.me:9090/job/RideThaMob/badge/icon)](http://bender.minidigger.me:9090/job/RideThaMob/)

-This is the successor of [RideThaMobv2](https://github.com/MiniDigger/RideThaMobv2)
+This is the successor of [RideThaMobv2](https://github.com/MiniDigger/RideThaMobv2).

 This is the 3rd (and hopefully last) iteration of my mob riding plugin called RideThaMob.

 This plugin allows you to ride on all mobs that are in the game.
 The speed (forwards, sidewards and backwards is configureable.
-You can even change how high the mob is able to climb blocks (kinda like spiders)
+You can even change how high the mob is able to climb blocks (kinda like spiders).

 You can download a development version [here](http://bender.minidigger.me:9090/job/RideThaMob/lastSuccessfulBuild/artifact/target/RideThaMob.jar)